pyrologic/pyrologjs/README.md

 ### Appenders

 If you want, you can specify a callback function that acts as special "appender".
-This function is called each time a log message was written to the console.
+This function is called each time a log message is written to the console.
 ```js
 const PL = PyroLog.getInstance();